hauter/csv-db/README.md

 This project is only for my common lisp leaning exercise.

-CSV-DB is A simple database implement based on csv file format.
+CSV-DB is a simple database implement based on csv file format.
 Theoretically, the time complexity of all operation will be O(n), due to lacking of index acceleration.

 ## Change Note